GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Experiments

 \paragraph{Gait3D \& GREW} The emergence of Gait3D and GREW has advanced gait recognition research from controlled laboratory settings to real-world environments.
 In Table~\ref{tab:comparison_wild}, we present a performance comparison on in-the-wild benchmarks.
 The methods are categorized into three groups based on how they treat the input: \emph{Ordered Sequences}, \emph{Unordered Sets}, and the brand-new \emph{Snippets}.

 From the results in Table~\ref{tab:comparison_wild}, the following observations can be made: (1) Sequence-based methods achieve state-of-the-art performance and mostly employ 3D or P3D convolution in the backbone, which generally entails higher computational costs compared to 2D convolution-based backbones.
-(2) GaitBase~\cite{fan2023opengait} and DeepGaitV2-2D~\cite{fan2023exploring}, despite their simplicity, achieve highly competitive performance on these benchmarks.
-(3) GaitSnippet outperforms advanced methods on both benchmarks using a 2D convolutional backbone\footnote{The detailed computation cost analyses are available in Section~\ref{sec:computation_cost} of the supplementary material.}.
+(2) DeepGaitV2-2D~\cite{fan2023exploring}, despite their simplicity, achieve highly competitive performance on these benchmarks.
+(3) GaitSnippet outperforms advanced methods on both benchmarks using a 2D convolutional backbone.
 Specifically, the performance gains compared to 2D convolution-based baselines (\eg, R1: +9.3\%, mAP: +9.0\% over DeepGaitV2-2D on Gait3D with the same network depth) effectively demonstrate the effectiveness of snippet-based gait recognition.

-\paragraph{CASIA-B \& OUMVLP} Recent research~\cite{hou2022gait,fan2023opengait,dou2023gaitgci,wang2023hierarchical,wang2023dygait,ma2024learning,xiongcausality} indicates that accuracy on the in-the-lab CASIA-B~\cite{yu2006framework} and OUMVLP~\cite{takemura2018multi} datasets has nearly reached saturation.
-This can be attributed to two key factors: (1) \emph{Fewer Challenges.} The number of subjects in CASIA-B is quite limited, and OUMVLP lacks substantial cross-clothing variation.
-Additionally, all subjects in these two datasets are instructed to walk along a fixed, straight line in a controlled environment.
-(2) \emph{Outstanding Contributions.} Recent set-based and sequence-based methods have made significant contributions to improving performance on in-the-lab benchmarks.
-Innovations such as multi-level attention~\cite{fan2020gaitpart,hou2022gait}, global-local cooperation~\cite{lin2021gait,wang2023hierarchical}, and causal intervention~\cite{dou2023gaitgci,xiongcausality} have greatly enhanced recognition accuracy.

-The performance comparison on in-the-lab benchmarks is provided in Table~\ref{tab:comparison_lab}.
-We observe that sequence-based methods with a 3D convolutional backbone continue to achieve state-of-the-art performance on in-the-lab benchmarks.
-However, the improvements in recent research are marginal, especially on OUMVLP.
-In our study, we explore a new paradigm for gait recognition based on snippets, which is \emph{orthogonal} and \emph{complementary} to the aforementioned contributions~\cite{fan2020gaitpart,hou2022gait,lin2021gait,wang2023hierarchical,dou2023gaitgci,xiongcausality}.
-In the last two rows of Table~\ref{tab:comparison_lab}, we present the experimental results of our GaitSnippet on in-the-lab benchmarks, which demonstrate competitive performance compared to the latest approaches, using the snippet modeling paradigm and a 2D convolutional backbone.
+\paragraph{CCPG \& CCGR-MINI} With the increasing interest in gait recognition, several new datasets have recently been introduced~\cite{li2023depth,shen2023lidargait,li2024aerialgait,zou2024cross}, aiming to address more diverse and challenging scenarios.
+To further demonstrate the generalizability of GaitSnippet, we additionally evaluate it on two representative emerging datasets: CCPG~\cite{li2023depth}\footnote{We re-ran the experiments on CCPG using the same preprocessing and protocols as the baselines~\cite{fan2023exploring,fan2023opengait} to ensure fair comparisons.
+The results differ slightly from those in the initial submission, but they remain state of the art.} and CCGR-MINI~\cite{zou2024cross}.
+As shown in Table~\ref{tab:comparison_emerging}, GaitSnippet achieves state-of-the-art performance on both datasets, further validating the effectiveness and adaptability of snippet-based modeling for gait recognition.